God's Hammer vs. the devils’ hammer! What to do when we mess up!

 Usually when we mess up, we beat our self-up of how bad we were.

-I call these thoughts, “the hammer of the enemy”.
+I call these thoughts from the enemy, “the hammer of the enemy”.

 Several people take the thought of the enemy and hammer themselves senseless over and over again. (talking down to themselves)